 Any binary run remotely on a bot can also be run locally, assuming the local machine loosely matches the architecture and OS of the bot.

-Before running a remote test locally, you must ensure you have permission to access the isolate server.
+Before attempting to download an isolate, you must ensure you have permission to access the isolate server.
 Full instructions can be found here.
 For most cases, you can simply run:

 ./src/tools/swarming_client/auth.py login --service=https://isolateserver.appspot.com

 The above link requires that you log in with your @google.com credentials.
 It's not known at the present time whether this works with @chromium.org accounts.
 Email kbr@ if you try this and find it doesn't work.